 3. Valid cognition in which determination of whether something has even appeared needs to be induced by another cognition – for example, we are unsure whether we see our bus stopped at a traffic light down the street, we think maybe we do.
 We validly know that in order to determine if we actually do see our bus, we need to look again more carefully.

-This last variety is only nominally valid, because it may in fact be either an indeterminate cognition if it was our bus, or a distorted cognition if it wasn’t our bus.
+This last variety is only nominally valid, because it may in fact be either a non-determining cognition if it was our bus, or a distorted cognition if it wasn’t our bus.

 Prasangika defines valid cognition as cognition that is non-deceptive, in other words accurate and decisive.
 It does not include “fresh” in its definition, because no cognition arises under its own power, in accord with the Prasangika refutation of self-established existence.
 If a cognition could arise under its own power, it would be self-established.
 Thus, Prasangika does not assert subsequent cognition.

-in the case of mental straightforward cognition, it may also be conceptual.
-Conceptual mental straightforward cognition includes what Sautrantika calls subsequent inferential cognition, as well as unlabored bodhichitta, which arises without reliance on a line of reasoning.
+Mental straightforward cognition may also be conceptual.
+An example of conceptual mental straightforward cognition is unlabored bodhichitta, which arises without reliance on a line of reasoning.

 Prasangika does not assert reflexive awareness.
 While valid cognitions explicitly apprehend their involved objects, they implicitly apprehend themselves and their validity.